Operation Charnwood: Operation Jupiter

 On 10 July, the 43rd (Wessex) Infantry Division attacked the positions of the 10th SS Panzer Division to the southwest of Caen on Hill 112.
-Preceded by a two-day bombardment that included support from naval vessels and Hawker Typhoons, the assault was designed to threaten Caen from the west and push back the 10th SS Panzer Division, securing an avenue for future offensives.
-The 43rd Wessex began their assault at dawn on 10 July, supported by two armoured brigades.
+Preceded by a two-day bombardment that included support from naval vessels and Typhoon fighter-bombers, the assault was designed to threaten Caen from the west and push back the 10th SS Panzer Division, securing an avenue of attack.
+The 43rd (Wessex) Division attacked at dawn on 10 July, supported by two armoured brigades.
 By 08:00, British tanks and infantry were engaged with the 10th SS Panzer and "well up" the slopes of Hill 112.
-Eterville was taken around mid-morning; as the 4th Armoured Brigade and 43rd Wessex pressed their attack, Panzer Group West commander General Eberbach insisted that "Hill 112 is the pivotal point of the whole position West of Caen, and must therefore be held".
+Eterville was taken around mid-morning; as the 4th Armoured Brigade and 43rd (Wessex) Division pressed their attack, the Panzer Group West commander, General Heinrich Eberbach, insisted that "Hill 112 is the pivotal point of the whole position West of Caen, and must therefore be held".

 The 102nd SS Heavy Panzer Battalion and the 1st SS Panzer Division were committed to its defence.
-The 4th Armoured Brigade reached the summit but in the evening were counter-attacked by remnants of the 1st and 12th SS Panzer Divisions.
-The British offensive resumed the following day with the support of anti-tank regiments from the Second Army; these had heavy losses in a counter-attack by the 102nd SS Heavy Panzer Battalion.
+The 4th Armoured Brigade reached the summit but in the evening were counter-attacked by remnants of the 1st SS Panzer Division and the 12th SS Panzer Division.
+The British offensive resumed the following day with the support of anti-tank regiments from the Second Army; these had severe losses in a counter-attack by the 102nd SS Heavy Panzer Battalion.
 Hill 112 was briefly taken by a battalion of the Duke of Cornwall's Light Infantry, only to be lost to further German counter-attacks in the late afternoon.
-By the evening of 11 July, with both sides exhausted and having suffered heavily the offensive had reached a stalemate.
+By the evening of 11 July, with both sides exhausted and having suffered severely the offensive had reached a stalemate.
 The 43rd (Wessex) Infantry Division and its supporting armour had suffered two thousand casualties in the two days of fighting.